Plantar Fasciitis: Causes, Symptoms and Treatment

 PLANTAR FASCIITIS TREATMENT OPTIONS

-The symptoms of plantar fasciitis are similar to other foot injuries, like heel spurs.
-Your doctor must develop a differential diagnosis to determine the true source of your pain.
-Your doctor may conduct a physical examination or order imaging tests to help determine the cause of pain.
+Because plantar fasciitis symptoms may resemble other injuries, like heel spurs, getting an accurate diagnosis is essential.
+Your doctor may conduct a physical examination or order imaging tests to help determine the cause of the pain.

-If you think you have plantar fasciitis, the best thing to do is get diagnosed and treated as soon as possible.
-Leaving this condition alone to “sort itself out” will likely result in chronic heel pain.
+Should you be diagnosed with plantar fasciitis, seeking treatment as soon as possible is best.
+Leaving this condition to heal itself could possibly result in chronic heel pain.
 Your symptoms may become more severe and difficult to treat.
-You may also begin developing problems in the hip, knee, and low back.
+You also face an increased risk of referred pain in the hip, knee, and low back.

 • Anti-inflammatory medications to relieve pain and reduce inflammation